toluda17/Cloud-Security-Lab/lab/step 1: root account hardening/README.md

 * Created an IAM Admin user with AdministratorAccess and MFA.

 * Logged out of root and switched to the IAM Admin user for future operations.

+## Findings / Results
+- The root account is now secured with a strong password and MFA.
+- Billing alerts are in place to detect unexpected usage.
+- Root usage is minimized by switching to an IAM Admin user.

 ## Security Rationale